niebl/GeoSoft2_Gruppe2/README.md

 * Once JMeter is installed, navigate to the bin folder of your JMeter path and open the jmeter.bat file

-* Then open the .jmx file, accessible in the project folder, within the JMeter application
+* Within the JMeter application and open the .jmx file, accessible in the project folder

 * Start the test and wait until it is finished or change the settings of the Thread Group as you like and start afterwards

 * Click on some of the attached listeners to see the test results

+## Authors
+* Felix
+* Dorian
+* Marius
+* Rene